Spectral Structure of the Mixed Hessian of the Dispersionless Toda $\tau$-Function: Subcritical phase (0<zeta<zeta_c)

 Finally,

 where

 \end{theorem}

 Theorem~\ref{thm:spectral-asymptotics} has a clear numerical signature: after weighted renormalization, exactly one eigenvalue in each symmetry block grows on the logarithmic scale \(L(\zeta)\), while the remaining eigenvalues stay bounded.
+In all figures below, \(N\) denotes the truncation size of the finite weighted block matrix used for numerical diagonalization.
 Figure~\ref{fig:eigenvalue-trajectories} illustrates this separation for the block operator \(\widetilde G^{(q)}(\zeta)\) in the sector \(q=1\) for \(s=3\) and \(s=5\).
-The top row shows that the leading branch \(\mu_1^{(q)}(\zeta)\) is asymptotically affine in \(L(\zeta)\), whereas the bottom row confirms that after division by \(L(\zeta)\) only the stiff branch survives and all soft branches tend to zero.
+The top row shows that the leading eigenvalue \(\mu_1^{(q)}(\zeta)\) is asymptotically affine in \(L(\zeta)\), whereas the bottom row confirms that after division by \(L(\zeta)\) only the stiff eigenvalue survives and all soft eigenvalues tend to zero.